Skip to content

 Release Cycle

-Releases last 3 months.
-Each release starts with a planning meeting.
+Releases last three months.
+Each release starts with a meeting for planning.
 After planning, developers and development teams build their deliverable using whatever methods (scrum, kanban, waterfall, … ) they want but shall commit their code frequently, leading up to the last 2 weeks.
 The project does not accept “dumps” of code at the end.
 Commit early and often on master.
 Two weeks before the release date, we halt feature integration and only allow bug fixes.
 At some point during those two weeks, we start the release candidate process.
 This process starts by pulling a branch off master that will become the release branch.
 That frees up master for development on the next release.
 On the release candidate branch we work on bug fixes, and choose “release candidate”, RC, tags.
 The software at that tag is a candidate for release, and it is submitted to automated and manual tests on real hardware.
 If automated tests are passing, we can officially tag it as the release.
-If it doesn’t, we enter another bug fix cycle and create a new release candidate.
+If it does not, we enter another bug fix cycle and create a new release candidate.
 We iterate until we have a candidate that can be the formal release.
 Usually, this takes 2-3 cycles and 1-3 weeks of time.

 Development epics, stories and bugs for each release are tracked through Jira.